-For example, if you have a 25 year mortgage with £150,000 outstanding and you have been on a 3% fixed rate for the last five years, the remaining 20 years will revert to the lenders standard variable rate of 5% which will increase your monthly mortgage payments Rather than move to this new rate and pay the higher monthly repayments, you could find another lender offering a 3% fixed rate, and so you decide to borrow £150,000 with that lender.
-The amount borrowed is used to pay off your previous mortgage in full.
-You then start making repayments on your new mortgage, initially at your new fixed rate.
-You could set the term of your new mortgage to 20 years to match the remaining term on the previous mortgage or you could reduce or extend the term to suit your circumstances at that time.
+The amount you borrow is used to pay off your previous mortgage in full.
+You then start making repayments on your new mortgage provider, initially at the new fixed rate.
+You could set the term of your new mortgage to 20 years to match the remaining term on the previous mortgage or you could reduce or potentially extend the term to suit your circumstances.